dan-rds/NFT/README.md

 #### CAUTION
-> as with any install from source, it is important to read it over and I understand what the code is doing.
+> As with any install from source, it is important to read it over and I understand what the code is doing.
 Pay special attention bash scripts as well as any process calls in the Python scripts i.e. Popen, open, write or subproces.
 By design, this program will edit system files so if you don't understand what a command is doing, check the docs.

 ## License